-During the year the company recognised a total expense of £8k related to equity share based payments in the year (2021: £9k) directly to the profit and loss reserve, and an expense of £33k (2021: £55k) related to cash settled share based payments within administrative expenses (see Note 22).
+During the year the company recognised a total expense of £nil related to equity share based payments in the year (2022: £8k) directly to the profit and loss reserve, as well as a £105k credit within administrative expenses relating to management awards that have lapsed, as a result of the relevant individuals leaving the company.
+A credit of £187k (2022: £33k) related to cash settled share-based payments has also been recognised within administrative expenses (see Note 21).